Very few children grow-up to become sports stars, but every child can enjoy the benefits of active games, play and sports participation.

 |2000||The charity was awarded the Investors in People standard.|

 Our executive team is based at our head office in Sheffield, UK and is responsible for the strategic development and delivery of our mission.

 Richard has been involved with the charity since 1991; leading the executive management team and providing leadership, direction and vision, facilitating short and long-term strategic planning.

-After undertaking work for the charity in a consultancy capacity, Pete joined the staff team in 2004; he provides the creative impetus to drive forward products and services and is responsible for our online business and marketing.
+After providing design services to the organisation in it’s early years, Pete joined the staff team full-time in 2004; he provides the creative impetus to drive forward products and services and is responsible for our online business and marketing.

 With 10 years commercial business development experience, Andrew develops income generating activities and partnerships that deliver our mission.